Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 In Table \ref{tab:ablation-uur} we compare, in quality and interpretability terms, the clusterings obtained with and without the Unconstrained Uncertainty Region Alignment loss ($\loss^{uur}$).
 We consider learning the decoding directions both with and without orthogonality constraints (\textit{Ortho}).
 Some simple conclusions that can be drawn from the experiments are: a) Coverage may be improved when using it but Redundancy can be slightly worsened, b) the Precision and AP of the concept detectors are consistently improved by its use, c) it consistently improves the performance of concept detectors in terms of $\Score1$, and d) $\loss^{uur}$ can significantly improve the variety of concepts captured by the direction set ($\Score2$ metric).

 In Table \ref{tab:ablation-cur} we focus on comparing between the two Uncertainty Region Alignment variants by additionally considering metrics of concept influence.
-For the latter, we use RCAV's statistical significance test in which we ground our SDC and SCDP metrics (Section \ref{sec:evaluation-protocol}).
 Some key takeaways drawn from these experiments for using $\loss^{cur}$ are: a) Coverage may be improved by its use, but Redundancy can be a bit worsened, b) the concept detectors' interpretability in terms of classification metrics is slightly inferior but somewhat comparable to when using $\loss^{uur}$, c) in two of the three cases (ResNet18 and EfficientNet) the segmentation metrics across Uncertainty Region Alignment variants are mostly comparable, but in the third case (ResNet50) $\loss^{cur}$ leads to a more diverse clustering (improved $\Score2$) but at the cost of a lower $\Score1$ score. d) In all cases, when comparing the two uncertainty region variants, the influence metrics favor $\loss^{cur}$.
 In two of the three cases (EfficientNet and ResNet50) this improvement is substantially higher than what can be achieved when using $\loss^{uur}$.
 For a more complete picture regarding the effect of $\loss^{fso}$, which is used in EDDP-C but not in EDDP-U, see also Section \ref{sec:appendix-lfso-ablation}.

 Overall, by this ablation study, we could conclude that the use of $\loss^{uur}$ can improve the diversity of the clustering by capturing a larger variety of concepts, compared to when not using it.
 Using $\loss^{cur}$ instead of $\loss^{uur}$ may perform on par or improve this diversity, while substantially increasing the influence of the learned signal vectors on the network predictions, in a statistically significant sense. \FloatBarrier